Flag Retirement: How to Dispose Old American Flags

 When Should You Retire Your American Flag?

-It's up to you.
-Most people retire their flag once it has become tattered or faded.
+With that said, when you retire your flag is up to you.
+Most people retire their flag once it has become tattered or faded, and they no longer like looking at it.
 Keep in mind that you are able to wash and repair your flag to help extend its life.
 We recommend using a mild detergent on a gentle cycle with cold water.
-Learn more about how to properly care for your American flag here.

 Who Can Retire the American Flag?